2016 Senegalese constitutional referendum: Strengthening the rights of the opposition

-Deputies Abroad
+Deputies abroad

 The following sentence was added to Article 59 of the Constitution: "The Senegalese abroad elect Deputies."
 The original bill only added 10 new deputies to represent Senegalese abroad, however, 15 new deputies were added in the end.
 Two new constituencies in Europe, one in the Americas and Oceania, one in Asia and the Middle East, and four others across Africa were added in order to elect the new deputies, with a total of eight new constituencies globally, adding to the 45 current domestic Departments of Senegal.
 Citizens directly elect their one representative based on where they are living.
 Citizens directly elect their one representative in person at a polling station in the nation where they live.
 Europe has six deputy seats, other parts of Africa have seven seats, and the Americas and Oceania have one combined seat as well as Asia and the Middle East.

 In 2019, there were 310,000 registered diaspora voters in 49 countries.
-Current estimates of diaspora populations range between 550,000 to 2.5 million people.
+Current estimates of diaspora populations range between 550,000 and 2.5 million people.
 The diaspora mainly resides in Western Europe, Sub-Saharan Africa, North America, and some in North Africa and the Middle East, with the main countries of residence being France, Italy, and the Gambia.
 Voters abroad have typically been active in France, Italy, the United States, Spain, and Gabon.
 In 2017, financial flows from the diaspora population accounted for 13% of the Gross Domestic Product, mounting to 2.2 billion US dollars.
 The diaspora tends to have significant influence in Senegalese elections, either through direct voting or engaging with connections back home.

 Some opposition in the Senegalese Democratic Party (PDS) resisted the increase of seats in the National Assembly.
 The deputy of the PDS called the measure "absurd."
 The PDS is a part of the Manko Wattu Sénégal coalition.
 For some this is because Sall's political coalition of Benno Bokk Yaakaar holds a dozen out of the 15 diaspora seats.
 Additionally, the opposition proposed to keep 150 seats of the legislature, but simply add 10 for the diaspora rather than adding 15 seats to create a total of 165 deputies.